 Each section contains hand-picked resources that go into depth and offer tips you can use regarding applying for a business loan.

 A Collection of Web Pages About Small Business Loans

 Identifying The Right Business Loan

 There are many types of business loans on the market.
 This section covers tips and resources to help you identify a loan that’s right for your business.

 Have a look at the articles I have selected below to identify the best type of loan for your business.

 Find Out if You Qualify For A Business Loan

 Documentation and Information Needed

-When applying for a business loan you don’t just walking to the bank and say, “hey I need a business loan,” It doesn’t work that way.
+When applying for a business loan you don’t just walk to the bank and say, “Hey I need a business loan,” It doesn’t work that way.
 You need documentation that the bank will use to determine if you qualify for a loan.

 Banks are in the business of lending money, but they’re not in the business of losing money.

 The documentation you have will allow them to assess if your business is a high or low risk and if you can afford to pay the loan back.
 Have a look at the articles below that outline the documentation you need to apply for a business loan.